jflorian/doubledog-apache/README.md

 #### apache::mod\_status class

-This class manages the Apache status module which provides reports of server activity.
+This class manages the [Apache status module](https://httpd.apache.org/docs/2.4/mod/mod_status.html) which provides information on server activity and performance.
 Access will only be allowed for any successful match of `allow_from_host` or `allow_from_ip` -- the client need not match both.

 ##### `location`
 This parameter controls the location used to access the server status page.
-The default value will be set to `'/server-status'`.
+Defaults to `'/server-status'`.

 ##### `allow_from_host`
 An array of hostnames which to be allowed access to the server status page.
 Defaults to `[]`.